substance/substance/README.md

 ## Motivation

 Building a web editor is a hard task.
-Native browser support for text editing is [limited and not reliable](https://medium.com/medium-eng/why-contenteditable-is-terrible-122d8a40e480) and there are many pitfalls such as handling selections, copy&paste or undo/redo.
+Native browser support for text editing is [limited and not reliable](https://medium.com/medium-eng/why-contenteditable-is-terrible-122d8a40e480).
+There are many pitfalls such as handling selections, copy&paste or undo/redo.
 Substance was developed to solve the common problems of web-editing and provides API's for building custom editors.

 With Substance you can: